• Skip to primary navigation

 Can I use small eggplants?

-Yes, the flavour will be the same.
+Yes, the flavor will be the same.
 The only difference is there may be more seeds.
 Try and use an eggplant with fewer seeds or a seedless variety.

 Can I eat baba ganoush without oil?

-Yes, simply leave it out rather than finishing it off with it.
+Yes, simply leave it out rather than finish it off with it.
 It will still be creamy and yummy!

-How can I achieve the smokey flavour without chargrilling?
+How can I achieve the smokey flavor without chargrilling?

 Add ½ a teaspoon of liquid smoke when combining all the ingredients together and build up the taste from there.
 If you can’t obtain liquid smoke, try smokey paprika.